arg-tech/dgep-ws/README.md

 5. Paste the auth token into the box; click "Authorize"

 Full documentation for DGEP will be available on the DGEP library github page: https://github.com/arg-tech/dgep

+Note that the web services uses a specific stable commit of dgep.
+You can use a more up-to-date version by editing requirements.txt with the appropriate commit hash.